- All members shall assist the Club’s Officers and members of committees in seeing that the Club’s rules, bye-laws and regulations are observed.

-- The conduct of an employee of the Club or company shall never be a matter of personal reprimand by any member other than the designated officers and member volunteers.
+- The conduct of an employee of the Club or company shall never be a matter of personal reprimand or criticism by any member other than the designated officers and member volunteers.

-- Any complaints shall be made in writing to the Chairman of the Managing Committee of office manager, and shall be signed by the members making them.
+- Any complaints shall be made in writing to the Chair of the Managing Committee or office administrator, and shall be signed by the members making them.

 - Any serious or persistent breach of these by-laws for the good conduct of the Club will be reported to the Managing Committee who will consider what, if any, disciplinary action would be appropriate in accordance with the Club’s rules.